These people know five languages: advice from polyglots on how to master a foreign speech

 Before learning any foreign language, in her opinion, you need to:

 “For example, I want to learn French, because it is one of the languages of the European Parliament.
 I also want to work for a year in Belgium, where this language is very much appreciated.
 Without a goal, there will be no motivation to move on.

-You should not immediately enroll in many languages, as there is a chance of getting confused and not learning any of them.
-Better to focus on one or two languages. "
+You should not immediately sign up for many language courses, as there is a chance of getting confused and not studying any of them.
+Better to focus on one or two languages.”

-However, you do not need to set a goal for yourself to pass the A1 level in a week, and get A2 on the next Tuesday.
-Because, in fact, there is no exact distribution into levels and such goals can only confuse.
-According to Ekaterina, it is really possible to learn a language in a year, and in a month you can only learn basic things.
+However, it is not necessary to set yourself the goal of passing the A1 level in a week, and getting A2 next Tuesday.
+Because in fact there is no exact distribution into levels, and such goals can only confuse.
+According to Ekaterina, it is realistic to learn a language in a year, and in a month you can master only basic knowledge.”

-There are often more exceptions than the rules themselves.
-For example, the unreadable letter "h" in English.
-You can memorize the rules, before which letters "h" will be read, and before which - not.
-However, this is an inefficient method as there are many exceptions that do not follow this rule.
-Therefore, you need to focus on speaking in order to memorize the pronunciation of words.
+“Often there are more exceptions than the rules themselves.
+For example, an unreadable letter h in English.
+You can remember the rules before which letters h will be read, but before which - not.
+However, this is an inefficient method as there are many exceptions that are not subject to this rule.
+Therefore, you need to focus on speaking in order to remember the pronunciation of words.

 Tips for learning languages

 “When I studied foreign languages, I identified methods that help me maintain a high level of knowledge.
 Here is some of them.

 Chat with native speakers